 If you arb, expect your account soon to be severely stake restricted, possibly to 1 pence max bets.
 You may even have your account closed.
 Not only this, but related bookies may also close your account.

-You might get away with a couple of arbs with bigger bookies, buy you do have to question whether it’s losing the account for, or at the least having stakes further restricted.
+You might get away with a couple of arbs with bigger bookies, but you do have to question whether it’s worth losing the account for, or at the least having stakes further restricted.

 Gambling Deals Cashback

 If you signed up to your bookie via Gambling Deals and your stakes aren’t restricted to just a few pounds, it’s possible you can still place bets and if they lose at the bookie you will profit from the cashback.

 If your stakes aren’t too heavily restricted, you have the potential to back and lay close matches and if they lose at the bookie you can earn 5% cashback up to £300 per bookie (at the time of writing).